alissatroiano/Currensee/README.md

 - As a user, I want the **‘About’** section to provide meaningful information about this software, so I can learn where the data is coming from and how the predictions are made.

-- As a user, I want to fill out a search form so I can view my desired coin's predictions
+- As a user, I want to select a coin so I can view its' predictions

-- As a user, I want to filter predictions using relevant parameters so I can preview the most useful data

-- As a user, I want to view meaningful data insights & predictions based on my coin's historical data, so I can make informed decisions about my cryptocurrency(s).
+- As a user, I want to view price predictions from models that were trained on historical data, so I can recieve the most accurate predictions.

-- As a user, I want to be able to view the website from my mobile device so I can check out coin predictions when I'm on the go.

-The following user stories were created for the advanced version (future release) of this app:

 ## Features
 ### Frontend Features